OU Health Stay Well in School

 Posted by:

-pediatrician while at school without leaving to go to a clinic, hospital, or urgent care.
-The pediatrician can remotely hear your child’s heart sounds and look into your child’s ears during the virtual exam, with the assistance of the school nurse.
+A Stay Well in School visit is a way for your child to be seen by an OU Health Oklahoma Children’s Hospital pediatrician while at school without leaving to go to a clinic, hospital, or urgent care.
+The pediatrician can remotely hear your child’s heart sounds and look into your child’s ears during the virtual exam, with the assistance of the on-site school nurse.

 Comments (-1)

-• Who can use the school telehealth service?
+• Who can use the school digital visit service?

 Posted by:

-The school telehealth program is only available to students who attend the participating schools who have completed the required forms.
+The Stay Well in School program is only available to students who attend the participating schools: Esperanza Elementary, Hillcrest Elementary, Fillmore Elementary, Southeast Middle, and US Grant High School and who have completed the required forms.

 Comments (-1)

-• When is the school telehealth program available?
+• When is the Stay Well in School available?

 Posted by: